Freshcoast

 Leave No Trace for Autumn Adventures

 Autumn is one of the best times of year to enjoy the beautiful outdoors in the Upper Peninsula.
 Expansive forests become a sea of vibrant reds, oranges, and yellows.
-The air is cooler and the mosquitoes are (mostly) gone.
-With the changing season comes a few things that are important to remember…
+The air is cooler and the mosquitoes are gone.
+With the changing season comes a few things that are important to remember when we…

 Read More